-White Willow Bark - a plant extract that contains salicin and other natural components, which have pain and inflammation relieving benefits.
-White willow bark is a natural product that has been shown to synergistically enhance the pain and stress relieving effects of the core Endorphinate[®] formulation.
+White Willow Bark - a plant extract that contains salicin and other natural components, which have physical distress and inflammation relieving benefits.
+White willow bark is a natural product that has been shown to synergistically enhance the physical distress and stress relieving effects of the core Endorphinate[®] formulation.
 People who are sensitive to aspirin should not use white willow bark.